-id The identifier of the current CDF.
+id Identifier of the current CDF.
 This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF.

-varNum The zVariable number.
+varNum zVariable number.

 сТуре The compression type.

 cParms The compression parameters.

 The following example sets the compression to GZIP.6 for zVariable "MY_VAR" in a CDF.